 Shake the suspension well before each use to mix the medication evenly.

 Your doctor will probably start you on a low dose of amlodipine and gradually increase your dose.

-Amlodipine controls high blood pressure and chest pain (angina) but does not cure them.
+Amlodipine helps to control high blood pressure, angina, and coronary artery disease, but does not cure these conditions.
 Continue to take amlodipine even if you feel well.
 Do not stop taking amlodipine without talking to your doctor.

 Other uses for this medicine